-If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint.
-This panel must include one panel member who is independent of the management and running of the school but other members of the panel to be school governors.
-This is the final stage of the complaints procedure.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
+This is the final stage of the complaint's procedure.

-A request to escalate to Stage 3 must be made to the Clerk, Mrs Dijkhuis (adijkhuis@sacredh.lbhf.sch.uk), within 10 school days of receipt of the Stage 2 response, ideally using the Complaint Form attached as Appendix 1.
+A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 10 school days of receipt of the Stage 1 response.